Feel

 Psychological therapies involve talking through your thoughts and feelings with a qualified professional.
 An example is cognitive behavioural therapy (CBT).
 CBT aims to address the way your thoughts, feelings and behaviours interact.

-Medicines called antidepressants are used for both conditions and are effective for many people.
+Antidepressants are medicines used for both conditions and are effective for many people.
 The most common ones are called selective serotonin reuptake inhibitors (SSRIs).
-But there are lots of others the doctor might try.
+But there are lots of others that doctors might try.

 -